Scalar conservation law in a bounded domain with strong source at boundary: Introduction

 \subsection{Physical motivation}

-The equation studied in this paper arises naturally from the \emph{hydrodynamic limit} for asymmetric exclusion process with open boundaries \cite{Baha12,Xu22,Xu23,GPX24}.
-This is an open interacting particle system which describes the dynamics of stochastic lattice gas with hard core repulsion.
-Observed at macroscopic space-time scale, the particle density evolves with a balance law with boundary conditions.
+The equation studied in this paper arises naturally from the \emph{hydrodynamic limit} for asymmetric exclusion process with open boundaries \cite{Baha12,Xu22,Xu24b,XuZ24}.
+It is an open interacting particle system that describes the dynamics of stochastic lattice gas with hard core repulsion.
+Observed at properly chosen macroscopic space-time scale, the particle density evolves with a balance law with boundary conditions.